petewebbo/eeeeeeeeval/README.md

 - all values are float
 - all operations take two args.
 Add a dummy second variable for sin/cos

+## WHYYYY????

+- It is VERY small
+- It does only what I want it to
+- I felt compelled to do it

 ## build

 `gcc eeeeeeeeval.cpp -lstdc++ -std=c++20 -lm -O3 -o eeeeeeeeval`